 What Is a Bridal Portrait?

-A bridal portrait is formal picture of the bride in her wedding dress, taken a few days or weeks before the wedding in the photographer's studio.
+A bridal portrait is a formal picture of the bride in her wedding dress, taken a few days or weeks before the wedding in the photographer's studio.
 Sometimes, a couple will choose to have a picture taken of the both of them in addition to, or instead of, a bridal portrait.

 A bridal portrait can come in hand when it comes to including a photo of the bride in wedding announcements and wedding albums.
 If you are a bride who is not particularly photogenic or who is picky about how she looks in pictures, this is an opportunity to have a professional wedding photographer capture your beauty and get your best angle— without an impatient groom or family member rushing you.
 Years later, when your groom has your portrait on his desk, you will be glad you got the perfect picture to celebrate your look and dress for your big day.